isimbi02/SheCanCode/README.md

    - Auth service (if it exposes docs): http://localhost:8081

 Troubleshooting:
+- Make sure you run Docker Compose from the project root (the folder that contains docker-compose.yml), not from leavemanagementsystem/.
 - Port conflicts: change the *_HOST_PORT or FRONTEND_PORT values in .env, or rely on defaults set in docker-compose.yml.
 For example, set FRONTEND_PORT=3000 to use http://localhost:3000 instead.
 - Check services: docker compose ps
 - View logs: docker compose logs -f frontend leave-service auth-service postgres